-The adjustment of ISOFIX latches and the top tether, or other means of limiting Child Restraint System rotation, requiring action by the user shall be indicated.
+The adjustment of ISOFIX latches and the top tether, or other means of limiting Enhanced Child Restraint System rotation, requiring action by the user shall be indicated.

-The marking shall be permanently attached and be visible to a user installing the Child Restraint System.
+The marking shall be permanently attached and be visible to a user installing the Enhanced Child Restraint System.

-(f) Where necessary reference should be made to the Child Restraint System user instructions and to the location of that document using the symbol below.
+(f) Where necessary reference should be made to the Enhanced Child Restraint System user instructions and to the location of that document using the symbol below.